farcaster-project/farcaster-node/README.md

 monero_rpc_wallet = ""
 ```

-:mag_right: The default config for _local_ network is set to null.
+:mag_right: The default config for _local_ network is set to `null`.

 #### :bulb: Use public infrastructure

-To help quickly test and avoid running the entire infrastructure on your machine you can make use of public nodes.
+To help quickly test and avoid running the entire infrastructure on your machine, you can make use of public nodes.
 Following is a non-exhaustive list of public nodes.

 Only blockchain daemons and electrum servers are listed, you should always run your own `monero rpc wallet`.